-Current tax: The Income Tax Payable/Income Tax Receivable in the Statement of Financial Position represents the amount expected to be paid (or refunded) in relation to taxable income for the financial year measured using tax rates and tax laws that have been enacted or substantively enacted by the reporting date.
+Current tax: The income tax payable/receivable in the statement of financial position represents the amount expected to be paid (or refunded) in relation to taxable income for the financial year measured using tax rates and tax laws that have been enacted or substantively enacted by the reporting date.
 Current tax for the current, and prior periods, is recognised as a liability (or asset) to the extent that it is unpaid (or refundable).